VenLL/tswd-portfolio-Ven/README.md

 # Portfolio
 This is Ven's porfolio for telling stories with data at CMU.
 I am so glad to be a participant of this course!

-This is where the cool work will go to, so please stay tuned :).
+This is where the cool work will go, so please stay tuned :).